 Harley Therapy can connect you with highly qualified counsellors and counselling psychologists who can help you with election anxiety.
-Choose from one of four central London locations, or base yourself anywhere with online counselling.
+Choose from one of three central London locations, or base yourself anywhere with online counselling.

 Still have a question about election anxiety?
 Or want to share an experience with our readers?
 Use the comment box below.